harshmeetk/1uphealth_challange/README.md

 ## To setup the project locally
- - clone this repo to your local machine using
+ - clone this repo to your local machine using git clone https://github.com/harshmeetk/1uphealth_challange.git
  - npm install
  - brew install mongodb-community@4.2
+ - open the project in the IDE and run node server

 ## Execution